Philippines Polymer Origins: China vs Korea vs Middle East

 Philippine polymer buyers have access to three principal supply corridors — Korea/Japan, the Middle East (Saudi Arabia, UAE, Qatar), and China — each with distinct feedstock economics, logistics profiles, tariff treatment, and grade availability.
 For buyers currently optimizing annual procurement of 100-500 MT/month across PP, PE, and PVC, origin selection is one of the highest-leverage decisions available.
 A $50-90/MT differential on 200 MT/month is $120,000-$216,000 per year.

-The post-JG Summit supply vacuum, the suspension of the HDPE safeguard duty in September 2025, and a sustained widening of the Chinese-Korean PP/PE price differential have made this decision more consequential than at any prior point in the past decade.
+As of 2021 (most recent full-year trade data), Korea was the Philippines' largest polymer supplier by value (~33%), followed by China (~28%), Japan (~9%), and Saudi Arabia (~7%).
+China's share has been growing — particularly post-JG Summit shutdown — as the additional 510,000 MT/yr import requirement has been filled primarily by Chinese and ASEAN-origin supply.
+The JG Summit shutdown, the suspension of the HDPE safeguard duty in September 2025, and a sustained widening of the Chinese-Korean PP/PE price differential have made the origin decision more consequential than at any prior point.
 This article walks through the comparison grade by grade.

 The price hierarchy between polymer origins is not random — it derives directly from how each production cluster sources its feedstock.